splynx/docs/files/en/voice/auto_cdr_processing/auto_cdr_processing.md

   * Title - any name.

-  * Data source type - select type from drop menu.
+  * Data source type - select type from drop-down menu.

-    * SFTP - if you select "SFTP" than you will need to enter RSA private key
+    * SFTP - if you select "SFTP" then you will need to enter RSA private key

-    * FTP - if you select "FTP" than you will need to set all that what in "SFTP" but without RSA key
+    * FTP - if you select "FTP" then you will need to set the same parameters as for "SFTP" but without RSA key

     * Local - if you select "Local" than you will need to set only Title and Folder path

   * Folder path - set your path to folder

-  * Host - set yor host IP address
+  * Host - set your host IP address

 Now you need to go to the Config / Voice / Auto CDR processing and create Import data source